 “It definitely divided the scene in so many different ways,” Nobody told local website L.A.
 Taco.
 “There are people that feel like we didn’t support him, or that we turned our back on him.
 And I think there are people that just want to stay away from the whole thing in general. … That whole thing was just a little too much for us to handle.”

-Bensussen, wearing a white shirt covered with cropped photographs of people’s eyes, worked the Hi Hat room, seeming to take pleasure in surprising friends who didn’t recognize him because of his close-shaven hair.
+Bensussen, wearing a white shirt covered with cropped photographs of people’s eyes, worked the Hi Hat room, seeming to take pleasure in surprising friends who didn’t recognize him as The Gaslamp Killer because of his close-shaven hair.
 When it came time to take the stage for his own set, he broke out a bottle of Veuve Cliquot champagne, which he swigged from between mixes.

 His eclectic DJ set included The Beatles’ 'Being for the Benefit of Mr. Kite!', Kendrick Lamar’s 'Alright,' Childish Gambino’s 'This Is America' (“the only track with Auto-Tune I fuck with,” he said) and numerous tracks by Mono/Poly, included a new song he said they’d collaborated on.
 Many moments throughout the set were punctuated by rumbles of his trademark, dive-bombing bass, as well as by shout-outs to various friends and colleagues in the room — including the Hi Hat’s booker, Britt Witt.
 “This is her fucking place and she’s taking a fucking chance on the motherfucking Gaslamp Killer,” he said, to cheers from the crowd.
 (Witt declined to comment for this story, but did confirm Bensussen’s announcement that Airplane Mode will return to the Hi Hat as a monthly event.)